yijia2413/vagrant-cascading-hadoop-cluster/README.md

 ## Cascading SDK

-The project supports deploying the [Cascading SDK](http://cascading.org/sdk) on the cluster as well.
-Puppet will download the Cascading SDK 2.2-wip and put all SDK tools into the `PATH`.
+Puppet will download the Cascading SDK 2.2-wip and put all SDK tools in the `PATH`.
 The SDK itself can be found in `/opt/CascadingSDK`.

 ## Hacking & Troubleshooting